@remix-run/server-runtime

 }

-Stabilize built-in Tailwind support via the new tailwind
+Stabilize built-in Tailwind support via the new tailwind option in remix.config.js.
+As a result, the future.unstable_tailwind option has also been deprecated. (#5960)

-will enable built-in support for Tailwind functions and directives in your CSS files if tailwindcss
+The tailwind option is false by default, but when set to true will enable built-in support for Tailwind functions and directives in your CSS files if tailwindcss is installed.

-If you followed the original Tailwind setup guide for Remix and want to make use of this feature, you should first delete the generated app/tailwind.css
+If you followed the original Tailwind setup guide for Remix and want to make use of this feature, you should first delete the generated app/tailwind.css.

-Then, if you have a styles/tailwind.css
+Then, if you have a styles/tailwind.css file, you should move it to app/tailwind.css.

 rm app/tailwind.css